 Apart from the types of insomnia based on time duration, there are two more based on how it may be linked to a person on a personal level.

-In primary insomnia, the sleeping problems of the sufferers are not linked to any medical or hereditary health condition they might be suffering from.
+In primary insomnia, the sleeping problems of the sufferers are not linked to any medical or hereditary health condition.

 When people suffer from various sleeping disorders or irregular sleeping patterns because of other health conditions like depression, cancer, arthritis, chronic pain, or anything else, it comes under the scope of secondary insomnia.